-- 1) Maintain a climate of mutual respect and dignity for all students, which will strengthen students' self-image and promote confidence to learn. - 2) Be prepared to teach. - 3) Demonstrate interest in teaching and concern for student achievement. - 4) Know school policies and rules, and enforce them in a fair and consistent manner.
-5) Communicate to students and parents: Course objectives and requirements,
+- 1) Maintain a climate of mutual respect and dignity for all students, which will strengthen students' self-image and promote confidence to learn.

+- 2) Be prepared to teach.

+- 3) Demonstrate interest in teaching and concern for student achievement.

+- 4) Know school policies and rules, and enforce them in a fair and consistent manner.

+- 5) Communicate to students and parents:

+- a.
+Course objectives and requirements

+- b.
+Marking/grading procedures

+- c.
+Assignment deadlines

+- d.
+Expectations for students

-Marking/grading procedures, Assignment deadlines, Expectations for students, Classroom discipline plan
+- e.
+Classroom discipline plan

-- 6) Communicate regularly with students, parents and other teachers concerning growth and achievement. - 7) Report incidents of discrimination and harassment that are witnessed or otherwise brought to the counselor's attention by the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.
+- 6) Communicate regularly with students, parents and other teachers concerning growth and achievement.

+- 7) Report incidents of discrimination and harassment that are witnessed or otherwise brought to the counselor's attention to the building administrator and/or Dignity Act Coordinator (DAC) in a timely manner.